 Making friends across Norwich often works best through small, repeatable plans.
 A coffee in the City Centre, a relaxed wander through the Lanes, or a quiet catch‑up near Eaton keeps things easy and natural.
 If you’re based around NR3 or Thorpe St Andrew, meeting nearby makes it more likely you’ll see each other again — which is where friendships really form.
 Keep the first meet simple and public, then follow up with another plan if it feels right.
 Drinking Partners makes those first introductions straightforward so you can focus on genuine connection.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Norwich are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: